 Milliman’s efforts have helped restore public faith in local government.

-Throughout the course of his 40-year-career, Gary Milliman has managed multi-million dollar construction projects, secured grant funding for various projects, developed economic development strategic and marketing plans, worked with City Councils, Budget Committees, community members, residents and businesses to ensure successful implementation of plans.
+Throughout the course of his career, Gary Milliman has managed multi-million dollar construction projects, secured grant funding for various projects, developed economic development strategic and marketing plans, worked with City Councils, Budget Committees, community members, residents and businesses to ensure successful implementation of plans.
 More importantly, Milliman’s efforts have helped restore public faith in local government during critical periods of crises.

 Oregon City / County Management Association, 2019-Present

 The Oregon City/County Management Association is the state affiliate of the International City/County Management Association.
 This ICMA-OCCMA program makes available to members, the experience, advice and support of respected, retired managers of the profession.

 The Senior Advisor program is a joint activity of ICMA and OCCMA established by the ICMA in 1974 to make the counsel, experience, and support of respected, retired managers of the profession available to members to help with personal and professional issues. .
 Currently eight Senior Advisors provide service by volunteering their time to offer confidential professional and personal support and advice in Oregon.

 Senior Advisors are selected jointly by OCCMA and the ICMA Executive Director.
 Senior Advisors are available to meet periodically with members to discuss the profession and their concerns as members.
 Discussion topics range from relations with elected officials, overall management questions, relations with OCCMA, ICMA, responses to local controversies such as referenda on the council-manager plan, to career development.